MaTTaDox/MaTTaDox/README.md

 ### Hey there 👋 I am Dominik

-Web Developer, addicted to the ELK Stack and Coding all day long.
+Senior Fullstack Developer, addicted to the ELK Stack, AWS and Coding all day long.

 Find out more about me on https://malschi.de.